JAINA2001/WellnessPro/README.md

 A Project created during the HackOn 2.0 hackathon related to one of their themes Mental Awarness.

+### Project Insipration

+The pandemic has left a large proportion of people feeling lonely & stressed, we also find ourselves sitting infront of a screen for prolonged hours and hence this project makaes a naive effort to help people like these to enhance productivity and have high spirits at all times

 # Table of Contents
 - [About the Project](#about-this-project)
 - [Tech-Stack Components](#tech-stack-components)